lyrasis/cspace-solr-ucb/utilities/README.md

 Currently there are 7 tools, some mature, but mostly unripe, raw, and needy:

-* scp4solr.sh -- attempts to scp (copy via ssh) the available nightly solr extracts
+* scp4solr.sh -- attempts to scp (copy via ssh) the available nightly solr extracts.
+Includes the `internal` extracts!
-* curl4solr.sh --  attempts to cURL the available nightly solr public extracts from the Production server
+* curl4solr.sh --  attempts to cURL the available nightly solr public extracts from the Production server.
+* wget4solr.sh --  attempts to `wget` the available nightly solr public extracts from the Production server.
-* make_curls.sh -- script to extract the latest cURL commands to do the POSTing to Solr. creates allcurls.sh
+* make_curls.sh -- script to extract the latest cURL commands from the Solr ETL logs to do the POSTing to Solr.
+Creates `allcurls.sh`.
+MUST BE RUN ON AND RTL SERVER where `~app_solr/logs exists`!
 * allcurls.sh -- (EXAMPLE ONLY!) clears out and refreshes all UCB solr cores (provide you have the input files!)
 * checkstatus.sh -- *on UCB managed servers only* this script checks the ETL logs and counts records in all the solr cores
+* checkcores.sh -- pings the admin interface (via cURL and HTTP) to obtain counts for all the solr cores on localhost:8983.
-* countSolr8.sh -- if your Solr8 server is running, this script will count the records in the UCB cores
+* countSolr8.sh -- if your Solr8 server is running, this script will count the records in the UCB cores.
-* tS.py -- a script to test your "solrpy" module and connectivity to Solr
+* tS.py -- a toy script to test your "solrpy" module and connectivity to Solr. you'll have to read it to figure out how to use it.

 #### Suggestions for "local installs" of Solr

-e.g. on your Macbook or Ubuntu labtop, for development.
+e.g. on your Macbook or Ubuntu laptop, for development.
 Sorry, no help for Windows here!

 (for installs on RTL servers, consult Ops.)

 The essence:

-* Install Solr8
+* Install Solr8 (either the "bonehead" easy way, or as a service)
 * Start the Solr8 server
-* Configure for UCB solr datastores using the scripts provided.
+* Configure for UCB solr datastores using the scripts provided
 * Obtain the latest data extracts from UCB servers
 * Unzip and load the extracts
 * Verify Solr8 server works

-NB: in general, you won't be running the Solr ETL pipelines locally, that's why we copy the 'extracts' that are published on webapps.cspace.berkeley.edu.
+NB: in general, you won't be running the _Solr ETL pipelines_ themselves locally, that's why we copy the 'extracts' that are published on webapps.cspace.berkeley.edu.
 Only the public extracts are available.
 If you want to have the *-internal cores populated, you'll need to scp them from webapps.cspace.b.e or otherwise arrange to obtain them.
 Inasmuch as there is sensitive info in those internal cores, caution